KawasakiCode/MNIST-Neural-Network/README.md

 # NumPy Deep Learning: From Scratch

 This project is a handwritten digit recognition neural network built entirely from scratch using pure Python and NumPy.
-The goal of this project was to understand the underlying calculus, linear algebra, and architecture of machine learning without relying on "black-box" frameworks like TensorFlow or PyTorch.
+The project also builds the exact same network architecture using PyTorch and Tensorflow to compare and learn both frameworks.
+The goal of this project was to understand the underlying calculus, linear algebra, and architecture of machine learning before using frameworks like TensorFlow or PyTorch where the higher level of the language's make it harder to understand the internal logic.

 ## The Journey & Architecture Evolution

 This network was built iteratively, starting from a basic mathematical foundation and evolving into a deep learning architecture.

+### Numpy Implementation
 ### Step 1: The Shallow Foundation
 * **Architecture:** 1 Hidden Layer (128 nodes).
 * **Details:** Implemented the core forward pass, backpropagation, and Gradient Descent algorithms.
 Flattened $28 \times 28$ pixel images into a 784-element 1D array.